 Any writing advice?

 Listen to your heart and write what you like to read.
 It shows in your writing if you're not happy with either the genre or the characters you're attempting to write.
 Don't follow the crowd--be original.
 (You also might want to read my funny how-to Defeating the Slushpile Monster.
-That's got plenty of good writing advice to help you get your writing published!)
+It's got writing advice to help you get your writing published.)

-When she isn't living the exciting life of a novelist, Cindy works as a freelance editor/proofreader, evaluates manuscripts for a literary listing service and reviews books.
-More about her non-fiction publications and YA/children’s fiction can be found at http://www.cindyamatthews.com (Her first novel in a joint sci-fi YA series will be released in August 2016 from Desert Breeze Publishing.
-More at http://blooddarkbooks.blogspot.com ) Her EPIC nominated writers' guide, Defeating the Slushpile Monster, is now available in both Kindle and print formats.
+Cindy works as a freelance editor/proofreader, writes feature articles, evaluates manuscripts for a literary listing service and reviews books.
+More about her non-fiction publications can be found at http://www.cindyamatthews.com.
+Her EPIC nominated writers' guide, Defeating the Slushpile Monster, is now available in both Kindle and print formats.

 Cindy is happily married to the multi-talented artist and fellow author A. J. Matthews.
 They enjoy attending historic re-enactments and science fiction cons and chatting with friendly folk.
 Feel free to drop her a line or meet up with her at an author's chat.

 My books at Amazon and for the Kindle: